Leeroy Wilfred Kabs-Kanu: Cocorioko Newspaper, 1973–1976

-Many believe that it was that student government that "set the stage for the student revolution in 1977 headed by Hindolo Trye and that the massive students' action against the lethargic political powers forced the government to make wholesale reforms in governance which led to a snap General Elections that brought intellectuals into the national government for the first time."<ref name In an "About Cocorioke" article Kabs stated that the paper folded up in 1976 when the main publishers graduated from college.
+Many believe that it was that student government that "set the stage for the student revolution in 1977 headed by Hindolo Trye and that the massive students' action against the lethargic political powers forced the government to make wholesale reforms in governance which led to a snap General Elections that brought intellectuals into the national government for the first time."
+In an "About Cocorioke" article Kabs stated that the paper folded up in 1976 when the main publishers graduated from college.
 It attests that the newspaper was influential on the college campus, attracting the attention of senior government officials and the media of Sierra Leone.
 However, upon graduating, Kabs Kanu discontinued the paper.